 Living with Osteoporosis: Regular Exercise

 If you have osteoporosis, exercise is vital for your health.
 It can prevent bone fractures and spine changes.
 It will slow bone loss.
 Exercise will strengthen your body.
 It can also be fun.
 A variety of exercises is best.
 See below for exercises that can help you.
-Before you start, though, talk to your doctor to be sure these exercises are right for you.
+Before you start, though, talk to your health care provider to be sure these exercises are right for you.

 Resistance exercises.
 These build muscle strength and maintain bone mass.
 They also make you less prone to injury.
-Exercises include lifting small weights.
+Exercises include lifting small weights, doing push-ups and sit-ups, using elastic exercise bands, and using weight machines.

 Weight-bearing activities.
 These help your whole body.
 They also help you maintain bone mass.
 Activities include walking, dancing, and housework.